Product safety checklist for manufacturers

 1. Check if your product is already banned in the EU

-Check on the EU platform Safety Gate if the product you are going to make is banned in the EU.
+Check on the EU platform Safety Gate if there are known risks about the product you are going to make.
 Safety Gate has a list of all products banned in the EU due to serious risks.
+It lists the reason and which product law or standard has been violated.
+Don't make those same mistakes as other operators.
 Also check if Safety Gate lists banned products which have the same properties as your product.

 2. Design and manufacture your product according to safety requirements